Cognigy/Documentation/docs/en/docs/ai/billing.md

 The billed conversation begins when a user sends their initial *input*, which can be either a chat or voice message.

-The conversation ends for one of the following reasons:
+The conversation will be ended for any of the following reasons:

 - The user left a chat.
 - The human agent resolved a conversation.